-You and I are Icelanders; the year is 1050.
+You and I are Icelanders; the year is 1050 ad.
 You cut wood in my forest.
 I sue you.
-The court decides in my favor and instructs you to pay ten ounces of silver as damages.
+The court decides in my favor, and instructs you to pay ten ounces of silver as damages.
 You ignore the verdict.
 I go back to the court and present evidence that you have refused to abide by the verdict.
 The court declares you an outlaw.
 You have a few weeks to get out of Iceland.
 When that time is over, I can kill you with no legal consequences.
 If your friends try to defend you, they are violating the law and can in turn be sued.

 One obvious objection to such a system is that someone sufficiently powerful-where power is measured by how many friends and relatives you have, how loyal they are, and how good they are at fighting-can defy the law with impunity, at least when dealing with less powerful individuals.
 The Icelandic system had a simple and elegant solution to that problem.
 A claim for damages was a piece of transferable property.
 If you had injured me and I was too weak to enforce my claim, I could sell or give it to someone stronger.
-It was in his interest to enforce the claim in order both to collect the damages and to establish his own reputation for use in future conflicts.
+It was then in his interest to enforce the claim in order both to collect the damages and to establish his own reputation for use in future conflicts.

-The victim in such a situation gives up part or all of the damages but gets something more important in exchange: a demonstration that anyone who injures him will pay for it.
-The powerful individual who took over such claims and enforced them might be a chieftain acting for one of his thingmen or merely a local farmer with a lot of friends; both patterns appear in the Icelandic sagas.
+The victim, in such a situation, gives up part or all of the damages, but he gets something more important in exchange -a demonstration that anyone who injures him will pay for it.
+The point is made in a more permanent sense if it is clear that the same person who enforced this claim would do so under similar circumstances again.
+The powerful individual who took over such claims and enforced them might be a chieftain acting for one of his thingmen or he might be merely a local farmer with a lot of friends; both patterns appear in the Icelandic sagas.

 It may help to understand the legal institutions of medieval Iceland if we look at them as an extreme case of something familiar.
-Our own legal system has two kinds of law, civil and criminal.
+Our own legal system has two kinds of law-civil and criminal.
 There is a sense in which civil law is enforced privately and criminal law publicly.
-If someone breaks your arm, you call a policeman; if someone breaks a window or a contract, you call a lawyer.
+If someone breaks your arm, you call a policeman; if someone breaks a window-or a contract-you call a lawyer.
 The lawyer in a civil case does, as an employee of the plaintiff, the same things that the district attorney would do as an employee of the state.

 In medieval Iceland all law was civil.
-The victim was responsible for prosecuting and enforcing his claim, individually or with the assistance of others.
+The victim was responsible for enforcing his claim, individually or with the assistance of others.
 The victim who transferred his claim to some more powerful individual in exchange for half what he was owed was like a plaintiff who agrees to split the damages with his lawyer instead of paying him a fee.

 It could be argued that even if this provides a workable way of enforcing the law, it is unfair.
 Why should the victim of an aggressor have to give up part or all of the damages owed him in order to win his case?
-Perhaps it is unfair, but less so than the system under which we now live.
-Under our system, the victim of a civil offense, like the injured Icelander, must pay the cost of proving his case, while the victim of a criminal offense gets no damages at all unless he files, pays for, and wins a parallel civil suit.
+Perhaps it is unfair-but less so than the system under which we now live.
+Under our system, the victim of a civil offense, like the injured Icelander, must pay the cost of proving his case, while the victim of a criminal offense gets no damages at all unless he files, and pays for, a parallel civil suit.